Mundillo: Description

 In the 20th century, lacemaking became an important economic activity by women of the island.
 Prior to WWII, lace provided income for many families to supplement the wages of men who had traveled off-island for work.
 A revival of the tradition in the 1960s and 1970s engaged a new generation of lacemakers.
 In the 1990s, it was reported that 300 people were practitioners of mundillo on the island of Puerto Rico.

+In 2023, Rosa Elena Egipciaco was awarded a National Endowment for the Arts Fellowship for her work on preserving, designing, and teaching the lace tradition.

 In Moca, commonly known as the Capital or cradle of Mundillo, there is an annual festival dedicated to the handmade lace as well as a museum, El Museo Del Mundillo.

+A workshop with kits to help train newcomers to mundillo was offered in Morovis in 2018.

 Mundillo is celebrated and featured in festivals around the island.
-A workshop with kits to help train newcomers to mundillo was offered in Morovis in 2018.
+In 2021, the government of the Commonwealth of Puerto Rico officially established an annual day to celebrate, preserve, and promote the heritage craft, on the first Sunday in May each year as “Día Nacional del Mundillo Puertorriqueño”.

+Contemporary lacemakers can learn to reproduce the style of lace with historical techniques.

 In 2021, 95-year-old "mundillera" artisan Nellie Vera Sánchez was awarded a National Heritage Fellowship Award by the National Endowment for the Arts in honor of her work on this traditional craft.